 Jake Street has been Artistic Director of Seabury Academy since 2015.
 He has studied music at Holy Cross College, Oberlin Conservatory, Yale University, and in Lübeck, Germany.
 He is currently the Director of Music at St. Paul’s on the Green.

 David Ward, Treasurer (joined 2018) has a background in private equity and corporate finance and served as CFO of two publicly traded healthcare companies.
 David has a Master’s Degree in Mathematics of Finance from Columbia University and a Bachelor’s degree in Mathematics from the University of California, Berkeley.
 He currently works at a hedge fund.

-Seabury was a big part of the Steve Worth (joined 2016) and his family’s life from 2008 to 2014.
-During those years, two of Steve’s three boys sang in the Chorister Program.
-The boys sang with fine musicians, traveled far and wide, and created friendships that will last a lifetime.
+Seabury was a big part of Steve Worth (joined 2016) and his family’s life from 2008 to 2014.
+During those years, two of Steve’s three kids sang in the Chorister Program.
+They sang with fine musicians, traveled far and wide, and created friendships that will last a lifetime.
 Steve was a frequent chaperone on NYC trips, at Choir Camp, and on the 2013 England trip.
 Steve works with Riverside Financial Group LLC in Riverside CT., lives in Keene, NH, and is husband to Elsa Worth, the Rector of St. James Episcopal Church in Keene.
 Steve enjoys music, working with his hands, and reading.

 - Joy DeJaeger